 It is also a resin-based adhesive comprised of acrylic or methyl acrylic polymers.
 These adhesives are more potent than typical resin adhesives.
 In this case, acrylic adhesive’s cohesion and adhesion factors increase strength.
 As a result, these adhesive types are prevalent in most construction applications.
-However, It gives both liquid and pastes forms.
+However, it comes in both liquid and paste forms.
 Applying liquid acrylic glue often involves using a brush or a moist cloth.
 On the other hand, paste acrylic adhesives are more widely available and may be applied to almost any surface.

 This type of adhesive is a versatile polymer.
 Its main ingredient is silica, a common form of sand.
-However, silicone adhesive is one polymer with siloxane bonds with organic compounds.
+However, silicone adhesive is a polymer with siloxane bonds and organic compounds.
 This type of adhesive is popular as an alternative to toxic adhesives.
 It is prevalent in many industries for safe operation in securing and bonding surfaces.
 Moreover, silicone adhesives are necessary for resisting weather and moisture.